Spin ladder quantum simulators from spin-orbit-coupled quantum dot spin qubits: Abstract

 \section{Abstract}

 Motivated by the recent Ge hole spin qubit experiments, we construct and study a two-leg spin ladder from a quantum dot array with spin-orbit couplings (SOCs), aiming to uncover the many-body phase diagrams and provide concrete guidance for the Ge hole spin qubit experiments.
 The spin ladder is described by an unprecedented, complex spin Hamiltonian, which contains antiferromagnetic Heisenberg exchange, Dzyaloshinskii–Moriya (DM), and anisotropic exchange interactions.
 We analyze the spin ladder Hamiltonian in two complementary situations, the strong rung coupling limit and the weak rung coupling limit.
 In the strong rung coupling limit, we systematically construct effective spin-$1/2$ chain models, connecting the well-studied one-dimensional spin models and providing a recipe for Hamiltonian engineering.
 It is worth emphasizing that effective DM interactions can be completely turned off while the microscopic DM interactions are generically inevitable.
-Moreover, the staggered DM interactions, which are not possible in the microscopic spin model, can also be realized in the effective spin-$1/2$ model.
+More intriguingly, the staggered DM interactions, which allow for the field-induced gap pertinent to the sine-Gordon model, can also be realized in the effective spin chain model, opening up a new route for studying the sine-Gordon model in spin qubits.
 In the weak rung coupling limit, we employ Abelian bosonization and Luther-Emery fermionization, uncovering a multitude of phases.
 Several commensurate-incommensurate transitions are driven by both the longitudinal magnetic field and the DM interactions in the legs (chains).
 Remarkably, the low-energy phase diagrams show strong dependence in the DM interaction, providing a concrete way to identify the strength of SOC in the experiments.
 We further demonstrate that different phases can be reached by tuning the magnetic field, both in amplitude and direction, paving the way for the efficient manipulation of the quantum many-body states in spin qubit experiments.
-Our work bridges quantum many-body theory and spin qubit device physics, establishing spin ladders made of spin-orbit-coupled quantum dots as a promising platform for engineering exotic spin models, constructing quantum many-body states, and enabling programmable quantum computations.
+Our work bridges quantum many-body theory and spin qubit device physics, establishing spin ladders made of spin-orbit-coupled quantum dots as a promising platform for engineering exotic spin models, constructing quantum many-body states, and paving the way for quantum computations and emulations.